rachelhornung/dance/readme.md

 current caveeats:
 songs with multiple assigned labels are added to data of both labels;
--> should have an implementation that displays likelihood of different labels and compares to all possible labels according to https://mediatum.ub.tum.de/doc/1138535/582915.pdf# classification rate should be very good -> more suitable audio features? use the ones from the paper;
+-> should have an implementation that displays likelihood of different labels and compares to all possible labels

+according to https://mediatum.ub.tum.de/doc/1138535/582915.pdf# classification rate should be very good -> more suitable audio features? use the ones from the paper;

 no hyperparameter search

+training is memory limited -> use batch wise data generator from keras